 All the actions taken ensured the organic traffic more than doubled: It grew from 460.000 to over 1 million in only 12 months, which is more than 100% growth.

 What happened next was beyond Shefali’s expectations: “Encouraged by our successes with the SEMrush software, I was asked to rollout SEMrush to the rest of the university including all the faculties, Monash College, Monash Malaysia, the Library and other Monash departments.
 This project included giving SEO/content optimization workshops, setting up SEMrush projects and tools and organizing SEMrush training.
 As a result, 100+ people were trained, 30+ SEMrush projects were set-up and now we have a whole community of SEMrush users.
 So even the faculty sites all rank now for course related non-branded terms, it's very nice because they have complimentary content and all lead to each other.
 With the help of SEMrush, we empowered every single marketing team within the university to do what was done for the central sites.”

 - Monash gains online visibility

 - Monash University more than doubled organic traffic to their current and prospective student platforms from 460.000 to over 1 million visitors over a period of 12 months.

 - Content gaps identified and filled

-- Having analysed top searches related to higher education in Australia, Monash could see that they missed important information on their website, e.g. ATAR calculator and ATAR related searches.
-Its addition brought very targeted audience to monash.edu.
+- Having analyzed top searches related to higher education in Australia, Monash could see that they missed important information on their website, e.g. ATAR calculator and ATAR related search terms.
+Its addition brought a highly targeted audience to monash.edu.

 - Technical errors fixed with SEMrush

-- Monash made some essential moves to eliminate technical issues such as insecure protocol, lots of duplicate contents, broken links etc. which ultimately led to improved user experience, better crawlability of our pages and higher rankings.
+- Monash made some essential moves to eliminate technical issues such as insecure protocol, lots of duplicate pieces of content, broken links etc. which ultimately led to an improved user experience, better crawlability of their pages and higher rankings.